Skip to main content

 Front Matter

-Atticus automatically creates a Title Page, Copyright Page, and Contents page.
-Remove these pages from your Word document before importing.
+As previously stated, Atticus automatically creates a Title Page, Copyright Page, and Contents page.
+Be sure to remove these pages from your Word document before importing.

 If you have a dedication page, introduction, or any other front matter content, you can leave that in your Word document and simply drag and drop it into place in the Front Matter section after importing.
 Your chapters will be renumbered in the body section automatically.